submariner-io/enhancements/lighthouse/aggregate-service-import.md

 Here are the detailed steps for adding a `ServiceExport` to a cluster:

-1. When a new `ServiceExport` is created, a local `ServiceImport` is created in the submariner namespace containing the local `Service` information.
+1. When a new `ServiceExport` is created, the local `Service` information is checked for conflicts with the aggregated `ServiceImport` located on the broker cluster in the broker namespace, if present.
-2. The local `ServiceImport` is checked for conflicts with the aggregated `ServiceImport` located on the broker cluster in the broker namespace.
+2. If in conflict, a `ServiceExportConflict` condition is set in the `ServiceExport` status and conflict resolution is attempted.
-3. If in conflict, a `ServiceExportConflict` condition is set in the `ServiceExport` status and conflict resolution is attempted.
+3. If a conflict cannot be resolved, the cluster's service information is not exported.
-4. If a conflict cannot be resolved, the cluster's service information is not exported.
+4. Otherwise or if no conflicts, Lighthouse updates `ServiceImport.Status.Clusters` to include the cluster name.
-5. Otherwise or if no conflicts, Lighthouse updates `ServiceImport.Status.Clusters` to include the cluster name and merges the port information appropriately.
+5. A new `EndpointSlice` is created containing the service VIP (or Pod VIPs for headless) and synced to the broker.
-6. The aggregated `ServiceImport` is synced from the broker to the namespace of the local service.
+6. The port information from the `EndpointSlice` is merged with the port information from the other constituent `EndpointSlice`s and updated on the aggregated `ServiceImport`.
+If in conflict, a `ServiceExportConflict` condition is set in the `ServiceExport` status.
-7. A new `EndpointSlice` is created containing the service VIP (or Pod VIPs for headless) and synced to the broker.
+7. The aggregated `ServiceImport` is synced from the broker to the namespace of the local service.

 ### Removing a ServiceExport

 Here are the steps for removing a `ServiceExport` from a cluster:

-1. When a `ServiceExport` is removed, the associated local `ServiceImport` and `EndpointSlice` are deleted.
+1. When a `ServiceExport` is removed, the aggregated `ServiceImport` is updated to remove the cluster name.
+If the aggregated `ServiceImport` status has an empty cluster list, it is removed.
-2. The aggregated `ServiceImport` is updated to remove the cluster name and re-calculate the service ports based on the remaining clusters.
+2. The associated `EndpointSlice` is deleted.
-3. If the aggregated `ServiceImport` status has an empty cluster list, it is removed.
+3. The service ports are re-calculate based on the remaining constituent clusters and updated on the aggregated `ServiceImport`.
-4. Other clusters with `ServiceExports` in conflict should watch for `ServiceImport` updates and re-evaluate any conflicts, possibly creating a new `ServiceImport` if the prior conflict prevented exporting.
+4. The remaining constituent clusters should re-evaluate any prior conflicts and update the `ServiceExport` accordingly.

 ### EndpointSlice Behaviour

-The endpoint list for `EndpointSlice` that gets created by an exporting cluster will contain one of:
+The endpoint list for an `EndpointSlice` that gets created by an exporting cluster will contain one of:

-- The service VIP (or Globalnet service VIP) for ClusterIP services
+- The service VIP (or Globalnet service VIP) for `ClusterIP` services
-- The list of pod IPs (or Globalnet pod IPs) for Headless services
+- The list of pod IPs (or Globalnet pod IPs) for `Headless` services

-When an exporting cluster has no pods backing an exported service, the endpoint list of the `EndpointSlice` for the cluster will be cleared.
+For a `ClusterIP` service, if there are no backing pods, the service VIP endpoint address will have the `Ready` condition set to false.
 This is to ensure that requests do not get directed to clusters that have no pods to service the request.

 ### Migration